GerritCodeReview/gerrit/Documentation/i18n-readme.txt

 Gerrit Code Review - i18n
 =========================

-Aside from actually writing translations, there's some issues with the way the code produces output.
+Aside from actually writing translations, there are some issues with the way the code produces output.
 Most of the UI should support right-to-left (RTL) languages.